Ad Automation is a trending topic, especially in the world of eCommerce.

 5. Display similar and complementary products

-You can use any of the eCommerce apps like Bold to display similar products.
+You can use a Shopify app like Bold to display similar products.
 A lot of them use AI and user behavior to automate the entire process.

 6. Use upsells and cross-sells